AlphadayHQ/home/README.md

 * Run `yarn dev` to start the development server.

 * Run `yarn build` to create a build folder with static files for prod.

+* Run `yarn preview` to start a local production server.